Sending bulk emails from Outlook will land you on an email blacklist. You don't want that to happen.

 Whether your email is local or cloud-based, you may already have a policy in place to stop you from sending a certain amount of emails at once.
 (Ours is set at 100.)
 Check with your IT provider.
 If they don’t have a policy set for you, ask them to create one.

 When it’s time to send out bulk messages – like newsletters or special announcements – use a third-party email service provider/ESP.
 They’re easy to use, inexpensive, and come with mobile-friendly email templates.
 (Over 60% of all email opens occur on phones now!)

-Some of the top-rated email service providers include:
+Some of the top-rated email service providers (ESPs) include: